DuckDivers/duck-parallax/readme.md

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==

+= 1.2.1 =
+Add ability to specify img source outside of media library or use full URL.

 = 1.2 =
 Added mobile_detect and mobile options to make the image responsive for mobile display and render better on mobile.
 Added 'mobile' parameter to the shortcode as an option.